The Village of Bubión

 In recent years rural and eco-tourism have developed in the Alpujarras and is now the mainstay of the economy.

-All around is unspoiled nature, the gorges lush terraces are dotted with chestnut, walnut, oak, cherry, and mulberry trees and you begin to feel mountain life as it was lived in the past, with locals quietly tending their "huertos" (vegetable gardens), leading flocks of goats and sheep to pasture, and returning home from work in the fields with their mules.
+All around is unspoiled nature.
+Lush terraces are dotted with chestnut, walnut, oak, cherry, and mulberry trees.
+Mountain life in Bubión is as it was lived in the past, with locals quietly tending their "huertos" (vegetable gardens), leading flocks of goats and sheep to pasture, and returning home from work in the fields with their mules.

 ** Goats heading to pasture near Bubión - Poqueira Gorge

-One last option, which we did and loved, is to rent a small cottage in the country or old town and experience life as a local!
+One last option, is to rent a small cottage in town or in the countryside and experience life as a local!

 Rent a Pretty Cottage or Berber Home